Majora-OX/HavokAnimationExporter/README.md

 Tagfiles work on all platforms.
 Available for Havok 2010 2.0 and Havok 2012 2.0.

+* `-m` or `--motion`

+    * Include Root Motion Data when exporting animations Available only for Havok 5.5.0.

+* `-ac` or `--armatureChild`

+    * Name of a bone that's a child to the armature for root motion exports.
+Will default to searching for `Reference` if not given.
+Available only for Havok 5.5.0.

 ### Examples

 To generate skeleton data, simply provide the FBX file: